-If you think you fall into one of the most at risk categories and you have not received a letter by Sunday, 29 March 2020 or been contacted by your GP, you should discuss your concerns with your GP or care team.
-You can also sign up directly to the Government scheme.
+If you think you fall into one of the most at risk categories you should discuss your concerns with your GP or care team.
+You can also sign up directly to the Government shielding scheme.

 What is shielding?